Winter Blended/Online Learning Workshop Syllabus

-The goal of these three-week blended-format workshop is to take the participants through the planning, design, and implementation process of creating a blended/online course, and give them the ability to create blended/online materials and/or courses on their own.
+The goal of this five-week workshop is to take the participants through the planning, design, and implementation process of creating a blended/online course, and give them the ability to create blended/online materials and/or courses on their own.
 Full syllabus will be provided to workshop participants.
 Syllabus and schedule subject to change.

 Each facilitator is available by appointment.

 - Andrew Blick, Extended Education, CH 237, 650-2841, Andrew.Blick@wwu.edu